Add to Google

 There is no separate Cabinet department or office in the state, as in the case of the Cabinet Secretariat in the union government.
 The Chief Secretary to the government acts as Secretary to the Cabinet and work connected with the meetings of the Cabinet is done in the General Administration department under the control of the Chief Secretary.

-The main functions of the Mantralaya consist (among other things) of the formulation of policy, framing legislation, statutory rules, regulations and orders, the exercise of supervision, direction and control over the executive departments, including appeals and representations against their action, the collection of information for the framing of policy, as well as for control of programmes, framing of the budget, assisting the minister in legislature work including answering questions, calling-attention notices, etc. The Mantralaya usually does all correspondence with the central government and other state governments.
+The main functions of the State Secretariat consist (among other things) of the formulation of policy, framing legislation, statutory rules, regulations and orders, the exercise of supervision, direction and control over the executive departments, including appeals and representations against their action, the collection of information for the framing of policy, as well as for control of programs, framing of the budget, assisting the minister in legislature work including answering questions, calling-attention notices, etc. The State Secretariat usually does all correspondence with the central government and other state governments.

-Ordinarily, each department of the Mantralaya is headed by a Secretary who, except in the case of the Law and Judiciary department, the PWD and the Irrigation department, is a member of the Indian Administrative Service (IAS).
+Ordinarily, each department of the Secretariat is headed by a Secretary who, except in the case of the few technical exemptions, is a member of the Indian Administrative Service (IAS).
 At present, many large departments have two or more Secretaries, each in charge of a major subject.
 On the other hand, some Secretaries deal with subjects from two or more departments.
-For example, one Secretary deals with Labour from the Industries, Energy and Labour departments.
 Some of the senior-most IAS Secretaries are designated Principal Secretaries, with a higher pay.

 The two Secretaries in the Law and Judiciary department are either from the judicial service or members of the Bar or officers promoted from the department.
 Till October 1974, an ICS officer who had served in the judiciary held the senior among the two posts of Secretaries, Law and Judiciary department.